On-line predictive linear regression: Appendix E: Miscellaneous statistical results

 \subsection{Bounded completeness of the ATTS statistics}

-In this subsection we will give a detailed argument for the claim made in \S\ref{sec:compression}: the ATTS statistics for the Gauss linear model and the MA model are boundedly complete by theorem~4.1 in \citealt{lehmann:1986}.
+In this subsection we will give a detailed argument for the claim made in Section \ref{sec:compression}: the ATTS statistics for the Gauss linear model and the MVA model are boundedly complete by Theorem~4.1 in \cite{lehmann:1986}.
+(Such arguments are also given in \cite{arnold:1981}, Sections 5.3, 16.1; Arnold says ``correlation model'' to mean our ``MVA model''.)

 In the case of the Gauss linear model, the likelihood function is

 and we can take

 as new parameters (the ``natural parameters'' of the exponential model), whose range $(-\infty,0)\times\bbbr^{K+1}$ has a non-empty interior.